Can you get a Divorce in the Singapore Family Justice Courts?

 Care and Control of the Children relate to which parent will be given the rights and responsibility of being the main caregiver on a day-to-day basis.
 This means that the Children will mainly live with the parent who has been granted Care and Control, for example from Monday to Friday whilst attending school.

 Access of the Children is the rights given to the parent who was not granted Care and Control of the Children.
 Access of the Children effectively means the visitation rights that the parent will have, meaning that the parent will have the right to spend time with the Children either on an unsupervised or basis depending on the circumstances of the Divorce and family situation.
 The terms of Access can also be very specific and clearly defined or they can be very general and cover a broad range of situations.

 Maintenance is the payment that the husband must pay to the wife and parents must pay for their children.
-Generally, a husband is required by law to provide financial maintenance (meaning support) for his wife during and after the marriage, and parents are likewise required by law to provide financial maintenance for children of the marriage during and after the marriage.
+Generally, a husband is required by law to provide financial maintenance (meaning support) for his wife during and after the marriage, and parents are likewise required by the divorce law in Singapore to provide financial maintenance for children of the marriage during and after the marriage.
 Although a court will often order that a father pay maintenance for children of the marriage, it may not order a husband to pay maintenance for the ex-wife in some situations such as very short marriages or where the wife is financially independent and self-sufficient.